PetKim/PKimPhysics/README.md

 - Hi, I’m @PKimPhysics (real name Peter Kim)
 - I’m a physics graduate from Georgia State University
 - I’m currently a research intern at Fermilab
-- Currently improving my coding skills since we use it a lot during research
+- Currently improving my coding skills since we use it a lot during research (specifically C++ and Python)
 - If you need to contact me at all, my email is pkimresearch@gmail.com

 <!---